 Quote-to-Cash is today’s most important business process, because it is the process ultimately responsible for driving revenue for your organization.
 From a high level perspective, the Quote-to-Cash process connects a customer’s intent to buy (the CRM) to a company’s realization of revenue (in the back-end ERP system), encompassing the entirety of your sales, contract, and customer relationship lifecycles.
 Historically, these processes have been disconnected and siloed, leading to manual and tremendously inefficient sales cycles – ultimately putting what is important (the deals) at risk.
 When you optimize these highly collaborative aspects of your business, you bring visibility throughout your organization, speed up sales cycles, and close a higher percentage of your deals.
+Before diving in, be sure to go straight to the source by downloading the Ultimate Guide to Quote-to-Cash.

 What is Quote-to-Cash in 10 Steps